 Q: How long is the Omega season and when can I apply?

-A: Omega’s workshop season runs from May through October, with seasonal staff arriving late April through early May.
-Omega’s Service Corps team operates from early May through early October.
+A: Omega’s workshop season runs from late July through October, with seasonal staff arriving throughout the month of July.
+Omega’s Service Corps team operates from late July through early October.

-Applications open at the beginning of January and are available on a rolling basis until the end of the season for any open positions.
+Applications open on April 19, 2021 and are available on a rolling basis until the end of the season for any open positions.

 Q: What types of seasonal roles are available?